 And today, when we say something is happening on an industrial scale, we mean a large scale.

 This aspect of scale is what’s most relevant when talking about industrial composting.
-It is composting that happens on a much larger scale than home composting.
+It is composting that happens on a larger scale than home composting.

 Large-scale composting involves large piles.
 And turning these piles to aerate them is often done with machinery.
 But it can also be done by hand with a spade, as pointed out to us by composter Emile Fourie from YWaste.
 In other words, the machines are not essential.
 It is completely possible to carry out large-scale composting without any machines at all.